Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+## 2022-06-22
+Yesterday's run ended prematurely because of the spot instance being pre-empted, this is the first time I've actually encountered this.
+The workflow process-argomlops-7xwdh was marked as failed "in response to imminent node shutdown", which can mean a lot of things, but I presume this is because of spot instance mechanics.
+Due to the way I set up my workflows, this is totally fine.
+The only thing I don't have now is a script archive of the exact used configuration, but that's no big deal.
+The workflow ran 123 out of 128 epochs, which is fine.
+The results, however, are just not quite there.
+There's too much blur in the images to really make sense of it.
+So I'm going to experiment some more with a slightly larger network with an extra (de)conv layer.
+Run 2022-06-22_08h29m42s has this extra conv/deconv layer just before the largest layer with a stride of 1, just to increase the number of layers in the network.

 ## 2022-06-21
 From the looks of run 2022-06-20_08h02m53s and follow-up re-trained 2022-06-20_14h43m28s a quantized output of (batch, 40, 40) on only three layers of (de)convolution for the encoder and decoder is just about enough.
 However I